join-sigma/sigma-site-on-eleventy/posts/swgoh-sigma.md

 ---
-layout: layouts/page.njk
-title: SIGMA
-permalink: /swgoh/sigma.html
-section: SWGOH
+title: About Sigma SWGOH
-date: 2018-01-01
+date: 2021-09-08
-parent: Gaming communities
-eleventyNavigation:
-  key: Sigma
-  parent: SWGOH
-#   order: 3
+author: Spicewood Foo
-metaDescription: "Though greatness be our asppiration, we shall gladly settle on conquest until our destiny is revealed."
+summary: Though greatness be our aspiration, we shall gladly settle on conquest until our destiny is revealed.
+tags:
+  - swgoh
+  - about
 ---

 ## One Guild